-2021 marks a special Anniversary for our wonderful venue... it's 85 years since we opened as a cinema called The Ritz.
+2021 marked a special Anniversary for our wonderful venue which originally opened as a cinema called The Ritz in 1936.

 Let's take a look back through the years at how our venue has played it's role in the history of Horsham's entertainment.

 Built by Hall Beddall & Co Ltd of Crawley & London, The Ritz cinema opened on 13 June 1936 and was owned and operated by the chain, Union Cinemas.